 Some traders will note that traditional-style resources devoted to research and learning are limited.
 Instead, the site focuses on a crowd-sharing style of communication, which will work for many and is one example of how eToro has set out to shake things up a bit.
 The decision to scale back on customer services is possibly one shake too far for some.
 Luckily, the site is straightforward enough to use, because customer service response times are lengthy.

 With an easy to use and visually appealing web-based platform, many traders will find this one of the most user-friendly brokers around.
-The platform is aesthetically appealing and very easy to navigate.
+The platform has a pleasing aesthetic and is very easy to navigate.
 Being browser-based results in it having an agile feel and there is no requirement to download platforms but as a result, there is not quite the range of powerful tools that tech-savvy investors might want to use to carry out a granular level analysis.

-Those who are unfamiliar with the platform and social/copy trading, in general, would benefit from setting up a free Demo account, thus getting a better understanding of what all the fuss is about. eToro has acted as a pioneer of a new way of trading and is likely to continue doing so.
-Traders can benefit from monitoring developments in the trading community as much as they do from monitoring changes in the markets themselves.
+Those who are unfamiliar with the platform and social/copy trading in general, can familiarise themselves with the process by setting up a free Demo account to get a better understanding of how things work. eToro has acted as a pioneer of a new way of trading and is likely to continue doing so.